philipturner/swift-colab/Documentation/MagicCommands.md

 > Coming in Swift-Colab v2.3.

-Adds a line of Bash code to execute before building the package.
+Append a line of Bash code to execute before building the package.

 ## `%install-swiftpm-flags`